Canonical Artin Stacks over Log Smooth Schemes: The Stacky Resolution Theorem

-over $X$. \end{proposition} Using Proposition \ref{prop:admcomp}, we prove an analogue of Theorem \ref{thm:main}.
-Note that if some $b_i>1$, then a morphism $F\rightarrow F'$ which is admissibly qfr of type $(b_i)$ has automorphisms.
-As a result, the stacks $\mf{X}_{(b_i)}$ are not isomorphic to $X$ over $X^{sm}$; they are, however, isomorphic to $X$ over $X^{triv}$: \begin{theorem} Let $b_i$ be a positive integer for every irreducible component $D_i$ of $X-X^{triv}$.
-Then $\mf{X}_{(b_i)}$ is a smooth, log smooth Artin stack over $S$.
-The natural morphism $\mf{X}_{(b_i)}\rightarrow X$ is a good moduli space and the base change of this morphism to $X^{triv}$ is an isomorphism. \end{theorem} \begin{proof} The proof is the same as that of Theorem \ref{thm:main}.
-We address only the last assertion.
-If $(f,h):(T,\NN)\rightarrow (X^{triv},\MM_X|_{X^{triv}})$ is admissibly qfr of type $(b_i)$, then $\bar{h}=0$ is an isomorphism, and so $h$ is strict. \end{proof} The $\mf{X}_{(b_i)}$ are all root stacks over the stack $\mf{X}=\mf{X}_{(1)}$ in Theorem \ref{thm:main}.
-As we will see in Section \ref{sec:toric}, if we restrict $X$ to being a toric variety, rather than an arbitrary log smooth log scheme, then we can construct many other smooth log smooth stacks having $X$ as a good moduli space.
+As before, this fibered category is a stack on the fppf site by \cite[Thm A.1]{log}.
+After replacing the use of minimal free resolutions by $(b_i)$-free resolutions, and sliced resolution by $(b_i)$-sliced resolution, the proofs of Propositions \ref{prop:2.12} and \ref{prop:comp} yield the following two results: \begin{proposition} Let $P$ be a toric sharp monoid, $i:P\to F$ be a minimal free resolution, and $b_i$ be positive integers indexed by the irreducible elements of $F$.
+If $i':P\to F'$ is a $(b_i)$-free resolution and $X=\Spec k[P]$, then the induced morphism $f:X\to\Spec k[F']$ of log schemes is a $(b_i)$-sliced resolution; here we are using the natural map of Proposition \ref{prop:components} from the set of the irreducible elements of $F$ to the set of irreducible components of $X\setminus X^{triv}$. \end{proposition} \begin{proposition} Let $P$ be a toric sharp monoid, $i:P\to F$ be a minimal free resolution, and $b_i$ be positive integers indexed by the irreducible elements of $F$.
+If $i':P\to F'$ is a $(b_i)$-free resolution and $X=\Spec k[P]$, then $\mf{X}_{(b_i)}$ is isomorphic to $[\Spec k[F']/D(F'^{gp}/i'(P^{gp}))]$ over $X$. \end{proposition} We now prove an analogue of Theorem \ref{thm:main}.
+Note that if some $b_i>1$, then a $(b_i)$-sliced resolution $P\rightarrow F'$ may have automorphisms, even if $P$ is free.
+As a result, the morphism $\mf{X}_{(b_i)}\ra X$ is not an isomorphism over $X^{sm}$; however, it is an isomorphism over $X^{triv}$: \begin{theorem} Let $b_i$ be a positive integer for every irreducible component $D_i$ of $X\setminus X^{triv}$.
+Then $\mf{X}_{(b_i)}$ is a smooth log smooth Artin stack over $S$.
+The natural map $\mf{X}_{(b_i)}\to X$ is a good moduli space morphism and the base change of this map to $X^{triv}$ is an isomorphism. \end{theorem} \begin{proof} The proof that $\mf{X}_{(b_i)}$ is a smooth log smooth Artin stack with good moduli space $X$ is the same as in Theorem \ref{thm:main}.
+Lastly, if $x\in X^{triv}$, then $\bbar{\MM}_{X,\bar{x}}=0$, so every $(b_i)$-sliced resolution of $\bbar{\MM}_{X,\bar{x}}$ is an isomorphism.
+Hence, every $(b_i)$-sliced resolution $(T,\NN)\to (X^{triv},\MM_X|_{X^{triv}})$ has no automorphisms. \end{proof} The $\mf{X}_{(b_i)}$ are all root stacks of the stack $\mf{X}=\mf{X}_{(1)}$ in Theorem \ref{thm:main}.
+As we will see in Section \ref{sec:toric}, if we restrict $X$ to being a toric variety, rather than an arbitrary log smooth log scheme, then we can construct many other moduli-theoretic smooth log smooth stacks having $X$ as a good moduli space.